jeremyfelt/webconference-2014/talk.md

 Vagrant is MIT licensed open source software for “creating and configuring lightweight, reproducible, and portable development environments.”

-Vagrant gives you a method to apply provisioning scripts to a virtual machine that exists on your local computer.
-Through virtualization software such as VirtualBox, this machine can live for years or be wiped out within minutes—all without affecting anything on your actual system.
+Vagrant gives you the ability to boot a virtual machine—a server—in a headless state through virtualization software such as VirtualBox or VM Ware.
+This machine can live for years or be wiped out within minutes—all without affecting anything on your local system.

+Because this virtual machine is effectively a server, we can run the same provisiong scripts on it that we do our machines in production, which are also some sort of virtual machine themselves.
+Vagrant includes support for provisioners such as Puppet, Chef, and Salt.
+You can also initiate your own processes.

-The most important part—both Vagrant and VirtualBox are cross platform.
+The most important part—both Vagrant and VirtualBox are cross platform and open source.
 This lowers barriers for any member of your web team as OSX, Windows, and Linux users can develop in the same common environment.

 ### Establish a Workflow